joelouthan/theologic.us/content/posts/0-study-romans/2021-03-02-study-romans.md

 ## The Support

-**Paul, a servant for Christ Jesus, called as an apostle and set apart for the gospel of God**
+### Romans 1:1 (CSB) Paul, a servant of Christ Jesus, called as an apostle and set apart for the gospel of God—

 >I Timothy 1:12-17 I thank him who has given me strength, Christ Jesus our Lord, because he judged me faithful, appointing me to his service,  though formerly I was a blasphemer, persecutor, and insolent opponent.
 But I received mercy because I had acted ignorantly in unbelief,  and the grace of our Lord overflowed for me with the faith and love that are in Christ Jesus.
 The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners, of whom I am the foremost.
 But I received mercy for this reason, that in me, as the foremost, Jesus Christ might display his perfect patience as an example to those who were to believe in him for eternal life.
 To the King of ages, immortal, invisible, the only God, be honor and glory forever and ever.
 Amen.

-**which he promised beforehand through his prophets in the Holy Scriptures, concerning his Son**
+### Romans 1:2-3 (CSB) which he promised beforehand through his prophets in the Holy Scriptures— concerning his Son, Jesus Christ our Lord

 This is the Old Testament.

 Consider:

->Ephesians 1:20–23 (CSB): He exercised this power in Christ by raising him from the dead and seating him at his right hand in the heavens—21 far above every ruler and authority, power and dominion, and every title given, not only in this age but also in the one to come.
-22 And he subjected everything under his feet and appointed him as head over everything for the church, 23 which is his body, the fullness of the one who fills all things in every way.

-**who was descended from David** - Matthew 1, Luke 3:23-28; Davidic Covenant (this is in place despite God's blood curse on one line from David in Jeremiah 22)
+>Luke 24:27 (CSB) Then beginning with Moses and all the Prophets, he interpreted for them the things concerning himself in all the Scriptures.

+>Matthew 5:17-20 (CSB) “Don’t think that I came to abolish the Law or the Prophets.
+I did not come to abolish but to fulfill.
+For truly I tell you, until heaven and earth pass away, not the smallest letter or one stroke of a letter will pass away from the law until all things are accomplished.
+Therefore, whoever breaks one of the least of these commands and teaches others to do the same will be called least in the kingdom of heaven.
+But whoever does and teaches these commands will be called great in the kingdom of heaven.
+For I tell you, unless your righteousness surpasses that of the scribes and Pharisees, you will never get into the kingdom of heaven.

+### who was a descendant of David

+- Matthew 1:1 "The book of the genealogy of Jesus Christ, the son of David, the son of Abraham."
+- Luke 3:23-28
+- Davidic Covenant

 >2 Samuel 7:12–16 (CSB): 12 When your time comes and you rest with your ancestors, I will raise up after you your descendant, who will come from your body, and I will establish his kingdom.
 13 He is the one who will build a house for my name, and I will establish the throne of his kingdom forever.
 14 I will be his father, and he will be my son.
 When he does wrong, I will discipline him with a rod of men and blows from mortals.
 15 But my faithful love will never leave him as it did when I removed it from Saul, whom I removed from before you.
 16 Your house and kingdom will endure before me forever, and your throne will be established forever.’ ”

-**according to the flesh** - John 1:1-14; Romans 8:1-4
+### according to the flesh

 >John 1:1–14 (CSB): 1 In the beginning was the Word, and the Word was with God, and the Word was God.
 2 He was with God in the beginning.
 3 All things were created through him, and apart from him not one thing was created that has been created.
 4 In him was life, and that life was the light of men.
 5 That light shines in the darkness, and yet the darkness did not overcome it.
 >